diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 1/01 - Mongo CRUD Operations.md

 - [`find`](https://docs.mongodb.com/manual/reference/method/db.collection.find/#db.collection.find) method  also takes a  second argument, called a [projection](https://docs.mongodb.com/v3.2/tutorial/project-fields-from-query-results/).

-- Projection allows us to specify which fields should returns from each document in the result.
+- Projection allows us to specify which fields should return from each document in the result.